Battle of Guam (1944): W-Day at Asan

 The first LVT(A)s reached the beaches at 08:28, two minutes ahead of schedule.
 Despite the intense shore bombardment, Japanese mortars and artillery opened up, and nine of the 3rd Marine Division's LVT(A)s and LVTs were knocked out.
-The 3rd Marine Division's beaches were enfiladed from what the Marines called "devil's horns" of Adelup Point and Asup Point.
+The 3rd Marine Division's beaches were enfiladed from what the Marines called the "devil's horns" of Adelup Point and Asup Point.
 The 3rd Marines landed on Red Beaches 1 and 2.
 The regimental commander, Colonel William C. Hall, hoped to overrun the Japanese positions overlooking the beach before they had a chance to recover from the preliminary bombardment.
 This hope soon vanished.
-On the left, the view of the beaches from Adelup Point was obstructed by Chonito Cliff, so the Japanese positions there could fire on the approaching LVTs, but not on the men on the beaches.
+On the left, the view of the beaches from Adelup Point was obstructed by Chonito Cliff, so the Japanese positions there could fire on the approaching LVTs, but not on the Marines on the beaches.
 However, Chonito Cliff was a natural strongpoint.
 Using flamethrowers and assisted by tanks of Company C, 3rd Tank Battalion, that fired directly into the entrances of caves, the 3rd Battalion managed to capture Chonito Cliff by noon and then cleared Adelup Point.

 In the center, the 1st Battalion was confronted by Bundschu Ridge, named after the commander of Company A, Captain Geary R. Bundschu, who had been tasked with its capture.
 The ridge was a rocky outcrop covered with vegetation 400 yd high and 200 yd square.
-By 10:45, Bundschu had made it to within 100 yd of the ridge top, but his men were pinned down by mortar and machine gun fire.
-Bundschu was wounded and more than half of his men were killed or wounded.
+By 10:45, Bundschu had made it to within 100 yd of the ridge top, but his Marines were pinned down by mortar and machine gun fire.
+Bundschu was wounded and more than half of his Marines were killed or wounded.
 Hall ordered his 81 mm mortars to concentrate on the ridge and ordered Bundschu to make a second attempt at capturing the ridge before nightfall.
 Hall later denied ordering a frontal assault, but others present recalled differently.
 Aided by the 40 mm guns of the 14th Defense Battalion, Company A reached the crest, but could not hold it, and Bundschu was killed in the attempt.

 In the meantime, the 12th Marines, the 3rd Marine Division's artillery regiment, began landing at 12:15, and all its 75 mm and 105 mm howitzers were ashore by 16:40, but the range was too short to provide supporting fire on W-Day.
 The 21st Marines landed on Green Beach and was on its first objective, a moderate height behind the village of Asan, by mid-morning and advanced up the Asan River valley.
 It encountered less opposition than the other regiments, but was confronted by steep and rugged cliffs covered in scrub and tangled vines.
 On the right, the 9th Marines landed on Blue Beach, captured Asan Point and crossed the Nidual River.
 The day's action cost the 3rd Marine Division 105 killed, 536 wounded and 56 missing.

 Asan Beach an hour and a half after the first landings.
 A field dressing station is in operation.
 Note LVTs and M-4 tanks.